DJviolin/LEMP/README.md

 Basic install script provided.
 Run only `./install.sh` and it will take the rest!
 You doesn't even need to clone this repo, just only download this script to your host and run it if you wish!

+The script will create the `docker-compose.yml` and `lemp.service` files inside the cloned repo.

 ## Usage (Old)

 1. Clone this repo into your `/home/core/work/lemp` folder on your CoreOS host.